 - A change in health

-Although Researchers believe sleep paralysis is caused by a disturbed rapid eye movement cycle because it mostly happens as people are falling into or coming out of REM sleep.
-During that stage, their brains normally paralyze their muscles anyway — so they don’t act out their dreams.
+Although Researchers believe sleep paralysis is commonly caused by a disturbed rapid eye movement cycle because it mostly happens as people are falling into or coming out of REM sleep It is believed that during that stage, their brains normally paralyze their muscles anyway — so they don’t act out their dreams.
 But during sleep paralysis, the sleeper is awake, or half awake, and so is aware that he/she cannot move.

 You Might Also Like: Give A Boost To Your Sales By Serving Pizza Inside Custom Made Artistic Boxes

 Sleep Paralysis Symptoms

 - an inability to move the body when falling asleep or on waking, lasting for seconds or several minutes.

 - being unable to speak during the episode.

 - having hallucinations and sensations that cause fear.